iterative/dvc.org/static/docs/commands-reference/remote/index.md

 > to use you might need to install optional dependencies: `[s3]`, `[ssh]`,
 > `[gs]`, `[azure]`, and `[oss]`; or `[all]` to include them all.
 The command
 > should look like this: `pip install "dvc[s3]"`.
 This installs `boto3` library
-> along with DVC to support AWS S3 storage.
+> along with DVC to support S3 storage.

 Using DVC with a remote data storage is optional.
 By default, DVC is configured to use a local data storage only (usually `.dvc/cache` directory inside your